hannesne/FunctionsExternalProcessSample/readme.md

-# Running an External Process with Azure Functions
+# Running an external process (exe) with Azure Functions

 This sample shows running an exe from a functions project.
 It shows concepts such as redirecting output, and running the executable from a temporary location.